-Martin is a Chartered Engineer and Fellow of the Institution of Mechanical Engineers (IMechE) in the UK.
-Prior to joining the University of Bradford he held the Jost Chair of Engineering Tribology at the University of Leeds, where he has spent the majority of his career to date.
+Martin is a Chartered Engineer (CEng) and Fellow of the Institution of Mechanical Engineers (FIMechE), a Fellow of the Insitute of Materials, Minerals and Mining (FIMMM), and a Fellow of the Higher Education Academy (FHEA, Advance HE) in the UK.
+Prior to joining the University of Bradford he held the Jost Chair of Engineering Tribology at the University of Leeds, where he was based from 1987 to 2015.

 His major research interests are fundamental studies of lubrication, friction and wear; application of tribology to engineering system design, efficiency and reliability; the tribology of internal combustion engines and polymer tribology.

 Martin has an established publication and funding track record with the UK research councils, the EU and industry and was awarded the 2015 Tribology Silver Medal (national award in recognition of an exceptionally meritorious contribution to the science and technology of tribology) by the Tribology Trust, UK (administered by the IMechE).